AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 An expression is in |SPARK| only if its type is in |SPARK| and the expression is side-effect free.

+.. centered:: **Legality Rules**

-An expression (or range) in |SPARK| occurring in certain contexts (listed below) shall not have a variable input.
+#.
+An expression (or range) in |SPARK| occurring in certain contexts
+   (listed below) shall not have a variable input.
 This means that such an expression shall not read a variable, nor shall it call a function which (directly or indirectly) reads a variable.
 These contexts include:

-  * a constraint;
+    * a constraint excluding the range of a loop parameter specification where variables may be used in the expressions defining the range (see :ref:`subtype_declarations`);

     * the default_expression of a discriminant_specification or
-    component_declaration;
+      component_declaration (see :ref:`discriminants`);

     * a Dynamic_Predicate aspect specification;

     * an indexing expresssion of an indexed_component or the discrete_range of a slice in an object renaming declaration which renames part of that index or slice.

 [An expression in one of these contexts may read a constant which is initialized with the value of a variable.]